Kakamotobi/Learned/JS/Asynchronous/Async.md

 ### Promises

 #### Definition
-A Promise is an **object** representing **the eventual resolution of success or failure of an asynchronous operation**.
-It is a returned object to which callbacks are attached, instead of passed in to the function.
+A `Promise` is a returned **object** representing **the eventual resolution of success or failure of an asynchronous operation** to which callbacks are attached, instead of passed in to the function.
 These callbacks will run depending on whether the promise was resolved or rejected.
+`Promise`s are resolved and rejected with value/data that we requested (data or error) for which we want.

 #### Description
 - 3 States